 The aim of this chapter is to investigate whether dissociated neuron networks can exhibit memory phenomena, defined as the ability to learn and remember the applied stimulus paradigm.
-In order to answer this question, a set of experiments is proposed, in which the MEA electrode grid is divided into four quadrants, two of which are chronically stimulated (Q1 and Q3, see Figure 4.3), three times a week for 1 hour.
+In order to answer this question, a set of experiments is proposed in which the MEA electrode grid is divided into four quadrants, two of which are chronically stimulated (Q1 and Q3, see Figure 4.3), three times a week for 1 hour.
 This stimulation paradigm is applied for two weeks, while the remaining two quadrants (Q2 and Q4, see Figure 4.3) are never stimulated and can then be used as an on-dish control.
 After two weeks of chronic stimulation, the stimulus delivery is suspended in Q3 for a week; Q3 is therefore the “experimental” quadrant.
 During this period only Q1, defined as the “test” quadrant, is stimulated.
 After a week, stimulation delivery is resumed into both quadrants (Q1 and Q3) and their responses are compared to quantify what level of plasticity has taken place in the network and how this relates to the stimulation interruption.

 One of three possible outcomes is expected: